icmeyer/pymc3/GOVERNANCE.md

 -   Institutional Neutrality

-Traditionally, Project leadership was provided by a BDFL (Chris Fonnesbeck) and subset of Contributors, called Core Developers, whose active and consistent contributions have been recognized by their receiving “commit rights” to the Project GitHub repositories.
+Traditionally, Project leadership was provided by a BDFL (Chris Fonnesbeck) and subset of Contributors, called Core Contributors, whose active and consistent contributions have been recognized by their receiving “commit rights” to the Project GitHub repositories.
 In general all Project decisions are made through consensus among the Core Developers with input from the Community.
 The BDFL